Last Updated on December 22, 2023 by Amit Bansal

 Step 1: Open Outlook New Mail or use the keyboard shortcut Ctrl + Shift + M.

 Step 2: Click Insert >> Icon from the Illustration section:

-Step 3: Icon library consists of numerous icons open, type map in the search bar, and you will get a related icon on your screen, all the icons are in black and white, and you will color them according to your choice.
+Step 3: The icon library consists of numerous icons open, type map in the search bar, and you will get a related icon on your screen, all the icons are in black and white, and you will color them according to your choice.

 Step 4: Select your favorite one and click insert

 Step 5: Once it is added to the email body, you can use the icon in black and white or you may color it according to your requirement.

 Step 6: Select the icon, which unfolds the Graphic format option on the ribbon.

 Step 7: Use Graphic Fill, Graphic Outline, and Graphic Effect to change the color and appearance of your icon.